COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Experiments

 \subsection{Experimental Setup}

-We evaluate our method on two datasets and three tasks to enable unified assessment of NVS, mesh reconstruction, and PBR.
-All experiments are conducted on a single NVIDIA A6000 GPU (48 GB).
+We evaluate our method on two datasets and three tasks to enable unified assessment of \jyn{SH-based NVS, surface reconstruction, and inverse PBR.} All experiments are conducted on a single NVIDIA A6000 GPU (48 GB) under the same hardware setting for fair comparison.

-\textbf{Datasets.} The DTU dataset~\citep{DTUdataset} provides 15 real-world object scans under controlled lighting and geometry conditions.
-For Tanks\&Temples~\citep{TnTdataset}, we follow the R3DG~\cite{R3DG} setup and use the four object-centric scenes defined in their work.
-This setup enables consistent evaluation of geometry and appearance under real-world conditions.
+\textbf{Datasets.} The DTU dataset~\cite{DTUdataset} provides 15 real-world object scans under controlled lighting and geometry conditions.
+For Tanks\&Temples~\cite{TnTdataset}, we follow the R3DG~\cite{R3DG} setup and use the four object-centric scenes defined in their work, \jyn{where evaluation focuses on foreground objects.} This setup enables consistent evaluation of geometry and appearance under real-world conditions.

-\textbf{Evaluation Metrics.} For NVS, we compare all methods using PSNR, SSIM~\citep{SSIM}, and LPIPS~\citep{LPIPS}.
-PBR evaluation is conducted only for models capable of BRDF-based rendering, using the same metrics as NVS.
-For mesh reconstruction, we evaluate methods that output explicit meshes and measure geometric accuracy using Chamfer Distance (CD).
+\textbf{Evaluation Metrics.} For \jyn{SH-based NVS}, we compare all methods using PSNR, SSIM~\cite{SSIM}, and LPIPS~\cite{LPIPS}.
+For \jyn{surface reconstruction}, we evaluate methods that output meshes and measure geometric accuracy using Chamfer Distance (CD). \jyn{Inverse PBR} evaluation is conducted only for models capable of BRDF-based rendering, using the same metrics as \jyn{SH-based NVS.}